 - 1/4 teaspoon red pepper flakes (optional — use only if you do like a kick in your sauce)

 - 1-2 pounds cooked ground beef (optional – or put in some meatballs)

-Let simmer on low for a few hours.
+- Let simmer on low for 3-4 hours.
 I put it in my 6 quart slow cooker for most of the afternoon and have great results.

 Jayme is a wife to 1 and a mother to three little boys (soon to be 4 this summer!).
 She coupons, but isn’t super extreme about it.
 She price matches and loves it!
 While she likes to cook, she’s in the stage of life where simple is usually better!
 She never knows how many hands she’ll have free at dinner time!
 You can find her at No Regrets Living.